 Armed Violence Reduction

-In February 2014, DDG initiated a Border Security and Management (BSM) program in the Sahel to improve border security and management in the Liptako-Gourma region, between Mali, Burkina Faso and Niger.
-DDG is now implementing the second phase of this BSM program that aims at promoting stability, building resilience and preventing and reducing armed violence by ensuring improved community safety, effective, accountable and responsive border security and management and cross-border collaboration.
+In February 2014, DDG initiated a Border Security and Management (BSM) programme in the Sahel to improve border security and management in the Liptako-Gourma region, between Mali, Burkina Faso and Niger.
+DDG is now implementing the second phase of this BSM programme that aims at promoting stability, building resilience and preventing and reducing armed violence by ensuring improved community safety, effective, accountable and responsive border security and management and cross-border collaboration.